FusRaDa/sunlightright-svelte-project/README.md

 **Future Tasks**
-- improve optimalmsg in finding a better range of sun peaks
+- improve optimalmsg in finding a better range of sun peaks & remind the chosen factors.